Hot Process SOAP RECIPE That You CAN'T Live Without! Spearmint-Frankincense-Eucalytus Nettle Green Soap

 One of my friends asked me to make some of my Spearmint-Eucalyptus soap for her, so I thought I'd share my recipe with you!
 I use the hot process method of soap making most of the time because the soap can be ready to go right away, even though you're using sodium hydroxide (lye), which ALL true soap must be made with.
 She wanted the soap quickly, so here it is, along with my recipe for you to try out!

-Note: There are affiliate links in this article, and this simply means that if you click through and make a purchase, I will receive a very small commission at NO cost to you! :-) I appreciate your support of Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links in this article, and this simply means that if you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you! :-) Heidi (Full Disclosure Here)

 This recipe makes 3 pounds of soap, so be sure your mold will hold that much!